kimanalytics/Machine-Learning-with-Linear-Regression-Models/README.md

-# Machine-Learning-with-Linear-Regression-Models
+# Machine Learning with Linear Regression Models
+### This is a very quick run-through of some basic statistical concepts, adapted from Lab 4 in Harvard's CS109 course.

+* Linear Regression Models
+* Prediction using linear regression
+* Some re-sampling methods
+  * Train-Test splits
+  * Cross Validation

-Linear regression is used to model and predict continuous outcomes while logistic regression is used to model binary outcomes.
+### Linear regression is used to model and predict continuous outcomes while logistic regression is used to model binary outcomes.
 We'll see some examples of linear regression as well as Train-test splits.

+### The packages we'll cover are: statsmodels, seaborn, and scikit-learn.